leggetter/talks/realtime-2014/slides.md

 Note:
 - We're here to talk about realtime.
 Where does it fit in?
 - Realtime plays a part in all of the previous examples.
-But where depends on...
+But 'where' depends on...

 --